-When selling a house in Nebraska, you'll pay an average of 5.51% of the home's sale price in realtor fees.
+When selling a house in Nebraska, the average total realtor fees due at closing are 5.70% of the home's sale price.

 Clever Real Estate could help you save thousands on listing commission by pre-negotiating 1.5% listing fees with full-service Nebraska realtors from top brokerages.